semantic-release/npm/README.md

 Since semantic-release wraps the npm publish command, configuring provenance is not exposed directly.
 Instead, provenance can be configured through the [other configuration options exposed by npm](https://docs.npmjs.com/generating-provenance-statements#using-third-party-package-publishing-tools).
 Provenance applies specifically to publishing, so our recommendation is to configure under `publishConfig` within the `package.json`.

+> [!NOTE]
+> When publishing a public package to the official registry with OIDC, [npm provenance is automatically enabled](https://docs.npmjs.com/trusted-publishers#automatic-provenance-generation) and does not require any additional configuration.

 #### npm provenance on GitHub Actions